pla1/PlayOnKodi/README.md

 # Play on Kodi
 HTML5 app for Ubuntu Touch.
-Use with your Kodi entertainment system.
+Use this app with your Kodi entertainment system.

 * Search for YouTube videos on your mobile device and play them on your Kodi entertainment system.
 * If you authenticate your YouTube account you can list your activity feed and play the videos on Kodi.